mdemirci571/Practice/README.md

-# Projects
+# Projects-my projects in the learning process.
-my projects in the learning process.
+1. project/ Netflix login page: html and css used here.